 HARMONIZED PROGRAMMES

-UNDP PROGRAMME INSTRUMENTS -
+NDP PROGRAMME INSTRUMENTS -

 DEFINITIONS TERMINOLOGY IN ATLAS

-CPAP Not recorded in Atlas - Document signed by UNDP and the designated auth government agency / institution IMPLEMENTATION N/A - Implementation is overall ownership and responsibility for UNDP programme a at the country level.
+СРАР Not recorded in Atlas - Document signed by UNDP and the designated authority of a government agency / institution IMPLEMENTATION N/A - Implementation is overall ownership and responsibility for UNDP programme at the country level.
 The government exercises its ownership by approving the CPAP.
-PROJECT - with AWPs "Award" OUTPUT "Project" - Unit of Financial Control in Atlas IMPLEMENTING PARTNER "Institution ID" in the Proposal RESPONSIBLE PARTY Field: "Implementing Agent" in the chart field at the Budget level
+PROJECT - with AWPs "Award" ОUТРUТ "Project" - Unit of Financial Control in Atlas IMPLEMENTING PARTNER "Institution ID" in the Proposal RESPONSIBLE PARTY Field: "Implementing Agent" in the chart field at the Budget level